tebelorg/RPA-Python/README.md

 TagUI is the number #1 open-source RPA software with thousands of active users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over the past 2 months I take on a daddy role full-time, taking care of my newborn baby girl and wife.
-In between nannying and caregiving, I use my time pockets to create this Python package for TagUI.
+In between the nannying and caregiving, I use my time pockets to create this Python package for TagUI.
 I hope that TagUI for Python and ML frameworks would be good friends, and `pip install tagui` would make lives easier for Python users.

 Lastly, at only ~1k lines of code, it would make my day to see developers of other languages porting this project over to their favourite coding language.
 See the ample comments in this [single-file package](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py), and its intuitive architecture -